 The CryptO'pinion?

 Road Wars had the potential to be so much more, but its limited design lets it down because there ain't an awful lot to this shooter.
-I did wonder if we had another Quadralien on our hands but, no matter how long I played, I was bored by the repetitive gameplay, laggy controls, terrible framerate, and the constant music only makes matters worse!
+I did wonder if we had another Quadralien on our hands but, no matter how long I played, I was bored by the repetitive gameplay, laggy controls, terrible framerate, and the constant music only made matters worse!

 Overall, this has to be one of the most disappointing games I've played and I'm struggling to think of something nice to say.
 Well, for what it's worth, Road Wars comes on the same floppy disk as Chopper X. I rest my case.